How objects and credentials are synchronized in an Azure Active Directory Domain Services managed domain

 Password hash synchronization and security considerations

 For cloud-only Azure AD environments, users must reset/change their password in order for the required password hashes to be generated and stored in Azure AD.
 For any cloud user account created in Azure AD after enabling Azure AD Domain Services, the password hashes are generated and stored in the NTLM and Kerberos compatible formats.
-Those new accounts don't need to reset/change their password generate the legacy password hashes.
+All cloud user accounts must change their password before they're synchronized to Azure AD DS.

 For hybrid user accounts synced from on-premises AD DS environment using Azure AD Connect, you must configure Azure AD Connect to synchronize password hashes in the NTLM and Kerberos compatible formats.